Adrimr7/SGSSI-Proyecto/README.md

 ```bash
 $ docker-compose up
 ```
-Then, import the database to localhost:8890/
+Then, import the database in localhost:8890/
 After, go to localhost:81/

 To stop the container: